stephencweiss/stephencharlesweiss.com/content/blog/2019-06-25/typescript-pick-interface-partials.md

 1. If the interface `IMyTable` changes later, it will flow through automatically to the `type`
 2. The interface is shown in IntelliSense as is expected (i.e. only the picked fields)
-3. I only have to maintain _one_ interface (unless I want to change which cases are handled, in which case it makes sense I’d need to update the `type` anyway).
+3. I only have to maintain _one_ interface (unless I want to change which cases are handled, in which case it makes sense I'd need to update the `type` anyway).

 ![](./pick-type-my-table.png)